tresoldi/dafsa/DESIGN.md

   no canonical way to distribute a weight along a path — deciding that is exactly what weight pushing does (milestone 9) — so construction does not invent one. `weight(seq)` is then the product of a chain of `one`s and the final weight, which is the weight that was inserted.
+**The benchmark guard is a ratio, not a stopwatch.** A wall-clock threshold on shared CI hardware either trips on a loaded runner or is set so loose it catches nothing.
+What is asserted instead is that quadrupling the input does not multiply the work by more than ten: linear growth is about four, and the quadratic scan 1.0 shipped would be about sixteen.
+Loose absolute budgets sit alongside to catch a catastrophe.
+It also lives in `tests/`, not in a separate CI job, so it runs under the existing `pytest` step — which incidentally avoids needing a workflow change, since the credentials available to automated sessions here cannot touch `.github/workflows` (§10).

 Milestone 9 needed one addition to the core: **an initial weight**.
 Pushing moves weight towards the front of a path, and the front of the *first* transition has nowhere further to go, so without somewhere to put it the total weight of the language would change and `weight(seq)`